 And he lulls me gently, gently, gently to sleep.
 Perhaps he is touching my hair.
 Perhaps his head is on my lap.
 I do not know.
 But I feel his Peace.
 I pull the covers over me and I bask in his memory deeply cherished.
 Carefully folded.
 In the cupboards of my heart…..

 Since my child has been gone, this cupboard is opened only for Love’s sake.
 His love.
 Not grief, not grief and I behold life.
 I must.
 I must.
 For him.
 Because my Angel wants me to live.
 I have his legacy to leave to this world before I go………

 Karuna Pataudi Joseph and Julianne.
 Angel and mother of one.
 How you have touched my life in more ways than you know.
 Before he got his wings from the Father, he was the wind beneath yours.
 Remember that.
 That is not ever going to change.
 I am certain you are meant to do what it is written for you to do.
 For him.
 On this earth.
 And you’ve just started….

 I love you… Karuna.. as I bike, or go into the depths of seeing this world as a Mother of an Angel, I have a light.
-That light, that opened the door a little to allowing me to step out, to getting on my bike to keeping that fire to helping the next….
+That light, that opened the door a little to allowing me to step out, to getting on my bike, or just facing a new day in heart to keeping that fire to helping the next….
 That is the love and support from all of you!
 Even in my weakest moments, without.
 You become my voice.
 To explain me… to all I love you…